aldolat/pinboard-bookmarks/readme.txt

 == Screenshots ==

-1. The dashboard panel to set up the widget
+1. The dashboard panel to set up the widget (all panels closed).
+2. The dashboard panel to set up the widget (all panels opened).
-2. An example of rendered widget
+3. An example of rendered widget.

 == Changelog ==